 Avocado Salad Dressing

 Did you know you can make flavorful, creamy dressing, with things other than mayo??
 Don’t get me wrong, I’m a big fan of mayo (hello life-changing homemade Ranch).
-But if you’ve got a ripe avocado on your counter, a thick, creamy, flavorful salad dressing is just minutes (dare I say seconds?) away!
+But if you’ve got a ripe avocado on your counter, this thick, creamy, flavorful Avocado Salad Dressing is just minutes (dare I say seconds?) away!

 Avocado Salad Dressing